Bio

 Marcia Bassett is a NYC-based musician and artist known for her innovative and unconventional approach to music.
 Exploring the realms of sound collage, improvisation, and immersive audio-visual environments, Bassett’s work delves into the cultural world and immediate surroundings, encountering various phenomena that have the potential to be transformative within ourselves and our environment.
 Her artistic vision is to create a heady sonic interplay of otherworldly narratives that blend elements of trance and critique.

 As the founder of Yew Recordings, Heavy Conversation and Heavy Blossom and working with smaller independent labels, Bassett has maintained a DIY approach to music publishing.
-Some of her recent solo recordings include the critically acclaimed “Midnight Xpander LP,” which was recorded at Elektronmusikstudion EMS in Stockholm.
-She also recently released “Undulating Arkasboning” cassette on Artsy Records in 2022 and a Digi-EP titled “Altering The Form” on the Belgian label KRUT.
+Some of her recent solo recordings include “Midnight Xpander LP,” recorded at Elektronmusikstudion EMS in Stockholm.
+She also recently released “Repeater” cassette on Yew Recordings, “Undulating Arkasboning” cassette on Artsy Records in 2022 and a Digi-EP titled “Altering The Form” on the Belgian label KRUT.

 Bassett frequently collaborates with other artists and musicians on live improvised performances, installations, and multimedia projects.
 Recent tours and works include a visual sound residency with Ursula Scherrer at Sonoscopia, Porto, PT; live performances with Samara Lubelski, including an evening at the Clark Art Institute (MA) and Tubby’s (NY); “Triangulated Waves,” an electric guitar and violin improvisation with Samara Lubelski for an abstract film showcased at Tabakalara in San Sebastián, Spain.
 With Ursula Scherrer, she has engaged in an ongoing collaboration of light, sound, and installations, notably “Interwoven,” a site-specific installation, Tunis, TNSA, “Time_Untime” Roulette Intermedium, NYC, “FA\CE” a la Maison, Paris, FR and a multimedia installation featuring live visuals and sound with Ursula Scherrer and Sergej Vutuc at The Film Gallery in Paris, France.
 “The Eternal Now” is a collaborative project by Marcia Bassett, Ted Gordon, and Jeffery Perkins.
 The project showcases Jeffery Perkins’ colorslide stroboscopic light experiments while Marcia and Ted explore Buchla Music Easel improvisations.